PRIZOR VIZTECH

 Historical risk: Top 5 customers = 77–84% of revenue in FY22–24.
 Gujarat = 93% of revenue in FY24.

-FY25–H1 FY26 shows meaningful improvement — Maharashtra, Tamil Nadu, J&K, and Delhi contributions rising.
-Employee count tripled (35 → 150) with dedicated new-state sales hires.
+FY25–FY26 shows meaningful improvement — the recent Kolkata expansion physically cements their push out of the West.
 Post BIS-ER, government orders (distributed across geographies) will naturally reduce concentration.
-Dealer network growing from 5,200 (FY24) to 9,000+ (H1 FY26) structurally broadens the base.
+Dealer network growing from 5,200 (FY24) to 9,000+ structurally broadens the base.

 12 · RISKS & WHAT TO WATCH